anotheri/express-routescan/README.md

 	ext: ['.rt', '.js'], // is for enable scanning for all *.rt and *.js files
 	ignoreInvalid: true, // is for ignoring invalid routes
 	verbose: true,
-	strictMode: true // is for filtering `all`-method routes.
+	strictMode: true // is for filtering `all`-method and `use`-method routes.
 });
 ```